-Associate Professor Julianne (Julie) Djordjevic is head of the Fungal Pathogenesis Group within the Centre for Infectious Diseases and Microbiology (CIDM) at the Westmead Institute.
+Associate Professor Julianne (Julie) Djordjevic is head of the Fungal Pathogenesis Group at the Centre for Infectious Diseases and Microbiology (CIDM).

 Infection and Immunological Conditions